Alamofire/AlamofireImage/README.md

 ### Image Cache

 Image caching can become complicated when it comes to network images. `URLCache` is quite powerful and does a great job reasoning through the various cache policies and `Cache-Control` headers.
-However, it is not equiped to handle caching multiple modified versions of those images.
+However, it is not equipped to handle caching multiple modified versions of those images.

 For example, let's say you need to download an album of images.
 Your app needs to display both the thumbnail version as well as the full size version at various times.
 Due to performance issues, you want to scale down the thumbnails to a reasonable size before rendering them on-screen.
 You also need to apply a global CoreImage filter to the full size images when displayed.
 While `URLCache` can easily handle storing the original downloaded image, it cannot store these different variants.
 What you really need is another caching layer designed to handle these different variants.